 Writing stream processing applications in Java is a nice thing to do if you’re using Kafka Streams, and if you’re using Java, and if it makes sense to marry stream processing functionality with the application itself.
 But what if you didn’t want to do those things?
 Or what if you wanted a simpler approach in which you just used SQL to get your stream processing done?

 This is precisely what ksqlDB is: an application-oriented stream processing database for Kafka.
 A small cluster of ksqlDB nodes runs continuous stream processing queries written in SQL, constantly consuming input events and producing results back into Kafka.
 It exposes the same stream and table abstractions as Kafka Streams and makes tables queryable through a lightweight JSON API.
-Learn more about ksqlDB and advance stream processing inside ksqlDB.
+Feel free to check out the free introductory course on ksqlDB as well as a more advanced course called Inside ksqlDB to learn more.

 I hope this video series has helped you see the breadth of the Kafka ecosystem.
 I want you to have a basic mental model of how Kafka works and what other components have grown up around it to help you solve the kinds of problems that will inevitably present themselves as you build event-driven systems.
 If you’ve got some time in the next couple of weeks, and if a bit of study helps you relax as it does for me, be sure to check them out.